Cast iron skillets are a must-have in any kitchen. Not only is

 DON’T FORGET TO DO THE BOTTOM!

-After you have coated the skillet with oil, place it upside down on the burner and heat it for a few minutes.
+After coating the skillet with oil, place it upside down on the burner and heat it for a few minutes.

 Once it is heated, apply oil all over the bottom and place it back onto the burner.

-Watch for graying spots; if gray areas are noticeable, re-season by wiping another thin layer of oil and continue heating for a few more minutes.
+Watch for graying spots.
+If gray areas are noticeable, re-season by wiping another thin layer of oil and continuing to heat for a few more minutes.

 When your cast iron no longer has any grayish spots, you have successfully seasoned the cast iron.